-Claims of ghostly experiences made by University of Iowa students hit headlines in 2012.
+Claims of ghostly experiences made by the University of Iowa students hit headlines in 2012.
 Six members of the Iowa City school’s baseball team and a club hockey player reported that a spirit with a penchant for flicking through TV channels was haunting their shared home.
-And while their account was treated in jest, other more sinister tales have gone on to become urban myth – particularly an apparent suicide pact involving three female residents of the university’s Currier Hall dormitory.
+And while their account was treated in jest, other more sinister tales have gone on to become an urban myth – particularly an apparent suicide pact involving three female residents of the university’s Currier Hall dormitory.
 As the story goes, the fourth-floor occupants were discussing their new boyfriends, only to realize that they were talking about the same man.
 None of the girls were willing to give him – or each other – up, though, so instead they collectively ended their lives.
 What’s more, their ghosts, it is said, emerge whenever current residents have an argument.

-Flagler College – St. Augustine, Florida
+Flagler College-St. Augustine, Florida

 Flagler College’s impressive centerpiece is the historic former Hotel Ponce de León building.
-Henry Morrison Flagler – the industrialist after whom the St. Augustine school is named – oversaw construction of the grand edifice in the late 1880s.
-Despite great business success, Flagler endured a thorny personal life: his first wife passed away, his second was institutionalized, and one of his mistresses, it is said, hanged herself on the fourth floor of the Florida hotel.
+Henry Morrison Flagler – the industrialist after whom the St. Augustine School is named – oversaw the construction of the grand edifice in the late 1880s.
+Despite the great business success, Flagler endured a thorny personal life: his first wife passed away, his second was institutionalized, and one of his mistresses, it is said, hanged herself on the fourth floor of the Florida hotel.
 As for the building, it became part of the university in 1968 and was renamed Ponce de Leon Hall.
 According to students, the fourth floor remained out of bounds for many years, and this has surely given rise to ghostly gossip.
 Furthermore, Flagler died in 1913 and requested that all of the exits be kept open at his funeral in the hotel’s lobby; however, the doors and other openings were shut by a janitor, and some hold that Flagler’s ghost is eternally trapped in the building.